 As a response to COVID-19, the Clay County Sheriff’s Office has taken measures to help limit the spread of the virus.
 This resulted in closures of some typical services, modifications to who is allowed in all of our locations, and closures in community engagement programs.
 Please read on for a full list of services that have been impacted by this global pandemic.
 As with you all, we’re hoping to be able to get back to normal as soon as safely possible.

 All of our lobbies are locked.
-Please call ahead if you need our services in person; for example, report copies.
+Please call ahead if you need our services in person; for example, report copies, background checks.

 All community engagement events, including classes, are postponed.